-After a series of recent incidents of dogs biting citizens in cities like Ghaziabad and Noida, the controversy surrounding raising pet dogs in residential societies has been reignited.
+This comes after a series of incidents of dogs biting citizens in cities like Ghaziabad and Noida.

 Recently, a video of a young boy being bitten by a pet dog in Raj Nagar Extension, Ghaziabad, went viral on social media.
 In another incident, the owner of a Labrador was arrested by Noida Police after a 10-year-old boy was bitten by a dog in Sector 56.

 These incidents have led many Apartment Owners' Associations (AOAs) and Residents' Welfare Associations (RWAs) all over the national capital region (NCR) to slap their own rules and fines on dog owners.

 But are these restrictions and fines legal?
 Additionally, what are some of the things we should consider while buying a dog?
 To get clarity on these issues, The Quint spoke to Aishani Das, a fourth-year legal associate at Shardul Amarchand Mangaldas & Co., and Dr M Areshkumar, a veterinary practitioner.